hody109/MaturitniProjekt_Hodan/README.md

 - Random (usually comes with Python)
 - OS (usually comes with Python)

-The setup wizard should take care of installing these for you, but in case you need to install them manually, you can follow these steps:

 ### Installing Python

 Download Python 3.12 from the [official Python website](https://www.python.org/downloads/).
 During the installation, make sure to check the option "Add Python to PATH".